Ehsanvv/Shutdowner/README.md

-# Shutdowner
+# ⚠️ ShutDowner
-# 🔐 Secure Login GUI with Tkinter

-This project demonstrates a simple login interface built with Python's Tkinter library.
-It includes basic username/password validation and a timeout feature.
-The GUI is styled with custom colors and fonts for a clean user experience.
+**ShutDowner** is a Python-based GUI login system built with Tkinter that demonstrates user authentication, timeout handling, and optional system shutdown behavior.
+It is designed for educational purposes only — to explore GUI design, PyInstaller packaging, and basic system interactions.

+> ❗ This project is not intended for malicious use.
+It should only be run in safe, controlled environments for learning or demonstration.

+---

-## 💡 Features
+## 🧩 Features

-- User authentication with hardcoded credentials (for demo purposes)
+- Login screen with username/password validation
-- Timeout mechanism to auto-close the app after inactivity
+- Timeout mechanism (auto-triggered after 12 seconds of inactivity)
+- Optional system shutdown on failed login or timeout (disabled in test mode)
-- GUI built with Tkinter and styled using custom fonts/colors
+- GUI built with Tkinter and styled for clarity
-- Optional packaging into a standalone `.exe` using PyInstaller
+- PyInstaller integration for `.exe` packaging

+---

 ## 🚀 Getting Started